Shimazu Yoshihiro

-Early life
+Early life and rise

 He is said to have been born in Izaku Castle in 1535.
 He was the castle lord in command of Iino Castle.

 Yoshihiro along with Niiro Tadamoto defeated the Itō clan at the Battle of Kizaki, in 1572, and defeated the Otomo clan with his brothers in the 1578 at Battle of Mimigawa.
 In 1587, facing Toyotomi Hideyoshi's troops that sought to pacify Kyūshū, Yoshihiro pressed for war even after his brother and the head of clan Yoshihisa surrendered.
 After Yoshihisa repeatedly asked for the surrender, Yoshihiro finally accepted.
 After Yoshihisa became a Buddhist monk, it was believed that he became the head of the clan, though the real power remained in Yoshihisa's hands.

 Service under Hideyoshi

 He had been a willing and skillful general under Toyotomi Hideyoshi.
 In both 1592 and 1597 of the Seven-Year War, Yoshihiro set his foot on the Korean peninsula and successfully carried out a series of battles.
-In 1597, working together with Tōdō Takatora, Katō Yoshiaki and Konishi Yukinaga, Yoshihiro defeated Won Kyun's navy.
-At the Battle of Sacheon (泗川) in 1598, facing a Ming army counting 37,000, Yoshihiro defeated them with only 7,000 soldiers.
-Shimazu troops under Yoshihiro were called "Oni-Shimazu" ("Shimazu demons" or "Shimazu ogres)" by the Ming soldiers.
+In 1597, working together with Tōdō Takatora, Katō Yoshiaki and Konishi Yukinaga, Yoshihiro defeated Wŏn Kyun's navy.
+At the Battle of Sacheon in 1598, facing a Ming army counting 37,000, Yoshihiro defeated them with only 7,000 soldiers.
 On the final battle of the war in 1598, the Battle of Noryang, Yoshihiro's objective was to cross the Noryang Strait, link up with Konishi and retreat to Japan.
 The Korean admiral Yi Sun-sin who had obstructed Yoshiaki died in this battle.
 Afterward, Yoshihiro rescued the Japanese commanders and returned to Japan.